 - e. it is subordinate in scale to the main dwelling; - f. it is functionally linked to the main dwelling and does not physically divide the residential curtilage; - g. it could not be accessed separately from the main dwelling or its curtilage unless required by Building Regulations; and - h. it would have shared vehicular access and garden; - 9.16.1 Extensions should be subordinate to the original building in terms of scale and situation.
 A harmonious contrast with the existing property and surroundings may be appropriate for some new work to distinguish it from the existing building; in other cases, closely matching materials and design details are more appropriate so as to ensure the new work blends with the old. - 9.16.2 Extensions to the side of houses are particularly visible.
 In these cases, it is important to reflect the character of the street and ensure than an extension is not visually dominant in a way that detracts from its surroundings.
 Extensions should be set back from the building line by four metres.
 They should also ensure that, where gaps between dwellings are a key part of the character of the street, they are retained. - 9.16.3 In many streets in the borough houses have mature rear gardens that can often be seen through gaps between buildings, softening the urban scene and providing visual interest.
 Care should be taken to ensure that two storey and first floor side extensions to semi-detached or detached houses do not reduce the width or close the gaps between houses and create a 'terracing effect'.
 Such extensions would normally have to be set back behind the main front wall of the house by 4 metres.
+However, where schemes include recesses, these must be designed to avoid providing the opportunity for anti-social behaviour or crime.
+Further information on designing safer environments is set out in Secured by Design Homes 2019.
+Such development

-Such development should also maintain the possibility of external access to rear gardens.
-The Space and Design Guideline supplementary planning document adopted in November 2015 provides more guidance. - 9.16.4 The construction of structures in rear gardens and other undeveloped areas can often have a significant impact upon the amenity, biodiversity and character of an area.
+- should also maintain the possibility of external access to rear gardens.
+The Space and Design Guidelines supplementary planning document adopted in November 2015 provides more guidance. - 9.16.4 The construction of structures in rear gardens and other undeveloped areas can often have a significant impact upon the amenity, biodiversity and character of an area.
 They may detract from the generally soft and green nature of gardens and other open space, contributing to the loss of amenity for existing and future residents of the property.
-As such an extension or self-contained annex should not result in the loss of more than 50% of the useable private garden area.

-9.16.5 The Council has seen a rise in residential annexes in recent years.
+As such an extension or self-contained annex should not result in the loss of more than 50% of the useable private garden area. - 9.16.5 The Council has seen a rise in residential annexes in recent years.
 Development which assists households to adapt to changing circumstances should be supported so long as it forms a physical link to an existing dwellinghouse and retains a functional relationship involving some shared facilities.
 To qualify as an annex the accommodation should have a degree of dependency on the main dwelling house to ensure a single planning unit is retained and a separate residential dwelling is not created.
 When the use has ceased the annex should continue to be used ancillary to the main dwellinghouse and not separately used, occupied or let.

-POLICY DM17: Small Scale Infill and Backland Residential Developments
+Small Scale Infill and Backland Residential Developments